 Attention!
 McKinney Campground has changed some rules.
 Some of these will not affect the majority, however a couple will.
+For more details on the campground, view the blog post on our first visit to McKinney Campground.

 First, the most important rule to my family, what kept us from going to McKinney all last summer – the maximum dog limit is now three (before being two)!!!
 Why the maximum at all?
 I don’t know, doesn’t make sense to me either.